-A system daemon for intercepting and logging kernel messages klogd a date stamp and a hostname, and normally the program's name too, but that depends on how trusting the logging daemon is told to be.
+klogd A system daemon for intercepting and logging kernel messages syslogd Logs the messages that system programs offer for logging.
+Every logged message contains at least a date stamp and a hostname, and normally the program's name too, but that depends on how trusting the logging daemon is told to be.